-Again as a Therapist, when a client arrives distressed about a relationship difficulty and their focus is on how to work through their difficulty, I try to emphasise that the most important relationship to work on is your relationship with yourself, defining your own needs, it is then from this place that one begins to relate to the outer world from a clear perspective, once you are clear within it will gradually influence what is without.
+Again as a Therapist, when a client arrives distressed about a relationship difficulty, and their focus is on how to work through their difficulty, I try to emphasise that the most important relationship to work on is your relationship with yourself, defining your own needs.
+It is from this place one begins to relate to the outer world with clear perspective.
+Once you are clear within it will gradually influence what is without.

-It is almost always adversity of some kind or other which brings us to the table of what we need and in search of our soul food; that which brings us to Therapy, or manifesting an illness of a psychosomatic or psychological type; at this point we are at a crossroads, we can use this once again to avoid facing the dark place inside ourselves which when navigated can bring the richness so longed for, or we can use it to surrender and relate to our symptoms in a meaningful way to give a voice to our ignored essence or soul
+It is almost always adversity of some kind or other which brings us to the table of what we need, and in search of our soul food; It can bring us to Therapy, or manifest in an illness, psychosomatic, or psychological; at this point we are at a crossroads, we can use this once again to avoid facing the dark place inside ourselves, which when acknowledged can bring the richness so longed for, or we can use it to surrender and relate to our symptoms in a meaningful way, give a voice to our ignored parts.